Superman: The Third Kryptonian: Part 1

 Chris is excited to see Robin, an ordinary human being, performing stunts.
 Receiving news of a bridge collapse, Batman mobilizes Superman and Chris, who save the people and repair the bridge.
 Batman alerts Superman to a group of rampaging kids with superhuman strength.
-Superman and Batman discover that the kids had inhaled some kind of alien compound through smoking, thinking they might lead him to the third Kryptonian.
+Superman and Batman discover that the kids had inhaled an alien compound through smoking, thinking they might lead him to the third Kryptonian.
 Meanwhile, an alien race, led by the mysterious Amalak, watches Superman, and learns of the Kryptonians living on Earth.
 Amalak also learns of the existence of Kandor.

 Superman goes to the place that supposedly produced the compound, discovering that it is house whose only inhabitant is a woman called Kristin Wells.

 Part 2

 Superman comes upon Kristin Wells, noting her exotic garden.
 He starts to politely introduce himself, and she punches him to Tokyo.
 Superman returns to find Wells armed with a gun, threatening him.
 He says he's there to talk, and she stands down.

-She says that her real name is Karsta Wor-Ul and that she was a soldier under Admiral Dru-Zod until, generations ago, the Kryptonian government decided to shut down the Kryptonian Empire.
+She says that her real name is Karsta Wor-Ul and that she was a soldier under Admiral Dru-Zod until, generations ago, the Kryptonian government decided to shut down the Kryptonian empire.
 Refusing to yield, she and others fled.

 They were pursued by Almerac agents and the group split and fractured, some returning to Krypton, others going rogue.
 She eventually met Ro-Kul, fell in love, and perpetrated acts of piracy and events that included her killing other beings to survive.

 She recalls that in sojourn with Ro, she had dreams of Kandor, a proposed lunar colony.
 Later, on another planet, they are attacked by Amalak, a mysterious being that swore vengeance on all Kryptonians.
 Amalak killed Ro, and Karsta fled to Earth to use Superman as an early warning system, should Amalak return.

 After finishing her story, Karsta prepares to leave, but Superman tries to talk her out of it.
 However, Amalak discovers their location and attacks them.